DaveAtKitronik/pxt-kitronik-move-motor/_locales/fr/LightsandSound.md

 ## Headlights and Rear Lights
 ### Step 1
+Francais tutorial?
 To start with, let's make some headlights and rear lights for :MOVE Motor.
 First, place the ``||variables:set moveMotorZIP to||`` ``||Kitronik_Move_Motor.MOVE Motor with 4 ZIP LEDs||`` block from the ``||Kitronik_Move_Motor.Lights||`` section of the ``||Kitronik_Move_Motor.MOVE Motor||`` category into the ``||basic:on start||`` block.
 This sets up the ZIP LEDs on :MOVE Motor ready to be used.